AlignTheDeveloper/TheraSphere/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.
 Acknowledgments

-    A huge thank you to all occupational therapists who inspired us to create TheraSphere We appreciate the community's feedback and support in improving the app Special thanks to our dedicated contributors and testers for their valuable input
+    A huge thank you to all the therapists who inspired us to create TheraSphere We appreciate the community's feedback and support in improving the app Special thanks to our dedicated contributors and testers for their valuable input